sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

     - Get a list of hardware matching SAPCAR executables from `sap_hana_install_software_directory` in case its file name is not provided by role variable.

-    - For the SAPCAR executable which matches the hardware architecture, perform a checksum verification against a specific checksum file
-      (the SAPCAR file name appended by `.sha256`) or a global checksum file.

     - Select the most recent version of SAPCAR from the hardware matching SAPCAR executables identified before.

     - Get all SAR files from `sap_hana_install_software_directory` or use the SAR files provided by the corresponding role variable, if set.

-    - For each SAR file specified or identified, if there is a file with the same name, appended by `.sha256` or a global checksum file, perform a checksum verification.

     - Extract all SAR files into `sap_hana_install_software_extract_directory`.

+Note: For each SAPCAR or SAR file called or used by the role, if variable `sap_hana_install_verify_checksums` is set to `yes`, the role will perform a checksum verification against a specific or global checksum file.

 - Check existence of `hdblcm` in `SAP_HANA_DATABASE` directory from the extracted SAR files.